VisualService/dotnet-zoom-meeting-SDK/README.md

 1. Change the Version node in the file MobileRTC_Droid.csproj to the latest version
 2. Build in release mode
 3. The nuget package will appear in the bin/Release folder

+## Acknowledgements

+The Lottie dependency is adapted from https://github.com/Baseflow/LottieXamarin

 ## History